Violin Concerto No. 3 (Mozart): II. Adagio

 The second movement is in ternary form in the dominant key of D major.
 The orchestra begins with the main theme, which the violin imitates one octave higher.
 The winds then play a dance-like motif in A major, which the violin concludes.
 The violin restates the main theme in A major, although the melody features A sharp instead of A natural, creating a brief modulation to B minor.
 It soon modulates back to A major, then to the home key of D major through the main theme.
 After the cadenza, the violin plays the main theme again, thus concluding the movement in D.

-This is the only movement in the five violin concertos by Mozart where a pair of flutes are used instead of oboes.
+This is the only movement in any of the five violin concertos by Mozart where a pair of flutes are used instead of oboes.

 III.
 Rondeau

 The finale is a rondo in G major and in 3/8 time.
 Mozart inserts into the rondo a short G minor Andante section followed by a longer G major Allegretto section, both in cut time.